sr4136/IG-Import/README.md

 					- unformatted - UNIX timestamp provided by the export.
 					- display - my preferred display format, for things like the title above.
 					- for WP - this is the format passed to WP for the post's creation date.
 				- Caption - the "title" from the export, if provided.
 Else, defaults to `(untitled)`.
-This is passed to WP post content as a quote block.
+This is passed to WP post content as a block.
 				- Media counts:
 					- Initial/valid media count - How many media items the export had for each post vs how many were found existing.
 					- Valid images/video count - individually, how many valid images/videos per post were found.